Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 2. Collect personal information

 For organizations to prepare for DSARs, they will need to discover and categorize the personal data they process and store.
 This data is often stored on an array of systems within an organization and externally as well.
 The personal data must also be mapped to the individual owner of that data to facilitate the processing of DSARs.
 Leveraging a People Data Graph can help streamline this process.
-The collection of this data must also be done in a safe manner to avoid additional data sprawl which could translate to greater liability.
+The collection of this data must also be done in a safe manner to avoid additional data sprawl which could result in greater liability.

 3. Review and approve the information